 Fusing mods will raise the mod rank and improve the strength of its effect, but it will also increase the cost of the mod toe quip.

 You can fuse mods at the Mod Station of your Liset located in the lower compartment.

 Accessing the Mod Station will bring you to the mod screen, where all of your available mods are listed.
 Here you can fuse, transmute, and/or sell them.

 To start a fusion, select the mod your want to upgrade and select FUSION on the top left side of the screen.

-Once you are sure that you want to go through with this process, select APPLY FUSION FOR X and confirm the process.
+Once you are sure that you want to go through with this process, select APPLY FUSION and confirm the process.

 You can also transmute mods that you no longer need (or those you have multiple copies of) by exchanging 4 mods in a gamble for a new, random mod.
 Using rarer mods in the transmutation process raises your chances of getting a rare mod, but it does not guarantee it.

 In order to transmute mods, go to the mod screen and select 4 unranked mods, then click on TRANSMUTE.
 A confirmation screen will pop up with the list of mods that will be used and the amount of credit that will be deducted.

 Once you hit YES the mods and credits will be expended and you will be awarded with a new random mod.

 If you don't want to use mods in a fusion or transmutation, you can choose to sell them for Credits or Endo.